hetpatel-11/nob/README.md

 ### Manual Mode with Autosuggestion

-Switch to manual mode for traditional terminal usage with AI-powered autosuggestion.
+Switch to manual mode for traditional terminal usage with autosuggestion.

 ```bash
 nob off